 The NFB is responsible for providing braille transcription training and scoring certification tests, while the National Library Service for the Blind and Physically Handicapped (NLS) awards the certification.
 Those enrolled in a training program can complete lessons on their own time or at scheduled sessions with a braille organization.
 Some of the topics studied are:

 - Literary braille formats

 Employment Outlook and Salary Info

-Literary braille transcribers can continue their braille education by studying music notation, Nemeth code mathematics, scientific notation, chemical notation, columns and table code or braille formats.
+Literary braille transcribers can continue their braille education by studying specific subjects like music notation, Nemeth code mathematics, scientific notation, chemical notation, columns and table code or braille formats.
 They could also study literary, music or mathematics braille proofreading.

 Students can enroll in a certification training course to study braille and transcription in preparation for their certification exam through the National Library Service for the Blind and Physically Handicapped.
 Graduates can pursue more education and/or work as braille transcribers.